Cost

 - It is 30 times rarer and the annual mined output is a fraction that of gold

-In summary, white gold is considered more 'budget-friendly' and ubiquitous.
+In summary, white gold is considered more 'investment-friendly' and ubiquitous.
 If it’s a bright shiny look that you are after and convenience is a consideration, I suggest going with white gold

 Platinum may seem like the costlier option initially, but its enduring nature makes it worthwhile in the long run.
 If exclusivity and durability is a desire, then platinum is the obvious choice